mjclemente/mjclemente.github.io/_posts/2018-11-21-installing-fusionreactor-for-docker-swarm.md

 * TOC
 {:toc}

-Two notes; first, this post assumes a degree of experience with Docker Swarm and CommandBox - configuring FusionReactor to monitor CFML apps on Docker Swarm isn't of much use unless you've already worked out the process of deploying those apps.
-Second, there's a lot of moving pieces here, so if I gloss over details you think are important, please let me know and I'd be happy to clarify.
+Two notes; first, this post assumes a degree of experience with Docker Swarm and CommandBox - learning to configure FusionReactor to monitor CFML apps on Docker Swarm isn't of much use unless you've already worked out the process of deploying those apps in the first place.
+Second, there are a lot of moving pieces here, so if I gloss over details you think are important, please let me know and I'd be happy to clarify.

 ## FusionReactor Cloud